Advertiser Learning in Direct Advertising Markets: Model and Estimation

 where $n_{asw}^{I}$ is the cumulative number of advertising impressions served.
-The number of clicks received ($n_{asw}^{C}$) depends on the true CTR at site $s$, $c_{as}$, hence impressions and clicks provide information about the true, but unknown CTR.
-Accordingly, we specify a Bayesian updating process on advertiser beliefs about the CTR, leading to a beta-binomial posterior CTR belief distribution for the number of clicks.
-The mean of this updated distribution has an expected value of
+The number of clicks received, $n_{asw}^{C}$, depends on the true CTR at site $s$, $c_{as}$, hence impressions and clicks provide information about the true, but unknown CTR.
+Accordingly, we specify a Bayesian updating process on advertiser beliefs about the CTR, leading to a $\mathrm{Beta}\left(1+n_{asw}^{C},(1-\gamma_{a})/\gamma_{a}+n_{asw}^{I}-n_{asw}^{C}\right)$ posterior CTR belief distribution.
+The mean of this updated posterior distribution is